Can Diabetics Eat Oranges? Is Orange Good for Diabetes

 Vitamins and Minerals

-Oranges comprise several vitamins and minerals especially favourable for diabetics.
+Oranges comprise several vitamins and minerals that are especially favourable for diabetics.
 One medium-sized orange contains around 91% of the DV for vitamin C. This vitamin works as an antioxidant i.e., fights oxidative stress in a person’s body.

 Particularly, Frontier Medical Journal says high blood glucose levels induce oxidative stress.
 This might result in cellular damage and disorders.
 The diabetic patient might have a high requirement of vitamin C to reverse oxidative stress.